Chart Color Schemes

 Kambalda West has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.2% of all households, consisting of 29.9% couples with children, 26.3% couples without children, and 11.7% single parent families.
+Family households constitute 69.2% of all households, including 29.9% couples with children, 26.3% couples without children, and 11.7% single parent families.
 Non-family households account for the remaining 30.8%, with lone person households at 27.7% and group households comprising 3.3% of the total.
 The median household size is 2.4 people, which is smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households